xianggebenben/TSSM/README.md

 This is a  simple demo of Tunable Subnetwork Splitting Method (TSSM) as described in our paper:

 Junxiang Wang, Zheng Chai, Yue Cheng, and Liang Zhao.
 [Tunable Subnetwork Splitting for Model-parallelism of Neural Network Training.](https://www.researchgate.net/publication/342542966_Tunable_Subnetwork_Splitting_for_Model-parallelism_of_Neural_Network_Training)
-(ICML workshop ICML 2020 Workshop: Beyond First Order Methods in Machine Learning)
+(ICML 2020 Workshop: Beyond First Order Methods in Machine Learning)

 ## Installation